M0n4GPT/MLops-Overview/MLFlow-and-Ray.md

 This experiment explores infrastructure and platform requirements for large-scale ML model training, focusing on following key components:

 1. **Experiment tracking** using MLFlow
+2. Use **Ray Train** for distributed training
+3. Implement fault tolerance with checkpointing
+4. Optimize resource usage with fractional GPUs

 In this first part, we'll cover:
 - Setting up a bare-metal GPU node on Chameleon Cloud